ArkamTheBard/html-me-something/README.md

 # html-me-something
-An assignment as an intro to working with HTML and CSS for LaunchCode
+An assignment on working with HTML and CSS for LaunchCode